enricoGiga/doctable/README.md

 ### How to test table detection + table recognition:
 The [detection%2Brecognition.ipynb](notebooks%2Fdetection%2Brecognition.ipynb) notebook demonstrates how to use both the table detection and recognition features together.
 It includes examples of detecting tables in an image or PDF, and then recognizing the structure and text of the detected tables.

-### How to test table detection + table recognition:
-* See how to try the whole pipeline on a single image or pdf [here](notebooks%2Fdetection%2Brecognition.ipynb)

 ## Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.